mozilla-releng/relengdocs/procedures/misc-operations/puppet-pyup.rst

 python3, for any platform on any architecture.
 If the wheel contains compiled code, it may be more restrictive.
 For example, ``yarl-1.2.6-cp36-cp36m-manylinux1_x86_64.whl`` is compiled for cpython 3.6, linux, on 64bit intel type CPUs.
-If we’re on a different python (3.7, 3.5), a different platform (mac), or different architecture (arm or 32 bit), pip won’t use that wheel.
+If we're on a different python (3.7, 3.5), a different platform (mac), or different architecture (arm or 32 bit), pip won't use that wheel.

 If pip is complaining about not finding a matching file, one way to debug is